carpentrycon/carpentrycon2022/README.md

 All the plans, progress and resources of TF are reported within this repository.

-Details about the previous Task Force meetings are available [in this Etherpad](http://pad.software-carpentry.org/2020carpentrycontaskforce) and minutes are [regularly published here](https://github.com/carpentries/carpentrycon/tree/master/Minutes).
+Details about the Task Force meetings are available [in this Etherpad](https://pad.carpentries.org/carpentrycon2022) and minutes are [regularly published here](https://github.com/carpentries/carpentrycon/tree/master/Minutes).

 You can follow [CarpentryCon on Twitter](https://twitter.com/carpentrycon) for regular updates.